Corruption in Taiwan: Anti-corruption measures

 The Taiwanese government has launched reform initiatives to curb corruption since it became democratic in 1992.
 These include the Criminal Code, the Anti-Corruption Act, and other statutes.
 While weaknesses exist, the passage of new laws and reform of existing ones has defined what constitutes corrupt behavior and addressed it accordingly.

 The reform initiatives have been working as demonstrated in the improvement of Taiwan's ranking in Transparency International's Corruption Perceptions Index.
 The Corruption Perceptions Index scores countries on a scale from 0 ("highly corrupt") to 100 ("very clean") and then ranks them by score; the country ranked first is perceived to have the most honest public sector.
-In 2020, the country ranked 28th of 180 countries but it marked an improved rating in 2021, as it placed in the 25th position with a score of 68.
-This score was maintained in 2022 but declined to 67 in 2023 and 2024.
-For comparison with regional scores, the best score among the countries of the Asia Pacific region (Note: Afghanistan, Australia, Bangladesh, Bhutan, Cambodia, China, Fiji, Hong Kong, India, Indonesia, Japan, Laos, Malaysia, Maldives, Mongolia, Myanmar, Nepal, New Zealand, North Korea, Pakistan, Papua New Guinea, Philippines, Singapore, Solomon Islands, South Korea, Sri Lanka, Taiwan, Thailand, Timor-Leste, Vanuatu, and Vietnam) was 84, the average score was 44 and the worst score was 16.
-For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).
+In 2020, the country ranked 28th of 180 countries with a score of 65 but it marked an improved rating in 2021, as it placed in the 25th position with a score of 68.
+This score was maintained in 2022 but declined to 67 in 2023 and 2024 before returning to 68 in 2025.
+For comparison with regional scores, the best score among those countries of the Asia Pacific region that appeared in the Index (Note: Afghanistan, Australia, Bangladesh, Bhutan, Brunei Darussalam, Cambodia, China, Fiji, Hong Kong, India, Indonesia, Japan, North Korea, South Korea, Laos, Malaysia, Maldives, Mongolia, Myanmar, Nepal, New Zealand, Pakistan, Papua New Guinea, Philippines, Singapore, Solomon Islands, Sri Lanka, Taiwan, Thailand, Timor-Leste, Vanuatu, and Vietnam) was 84, the average score was 45 and the worst score was 15.
+For comparison with worldwide scores, the best score was 89 (ranked 1), the average score was 42, and the worst score was 9 (ranked 181, in a two-way tie).